 People who have been subjected to sexual violence respond in many different ways.
 They may be visibly upset or completely calm.
 People use different coping mechanisms and have different ways of expressing themselves.
 They may need time to process their emotions.

 If someone seems calm and composed, this does not mean that they have not been violated.
 It could mean that they feel numb or that they are dissociating from the trauma.
 Do not judge them or make assumptions based on how they seem.
-No matter how the person is responding, what they need is your support and compassion.
+No matter how the person is responding, what they need is your support and empathy.

 “The first principle of recovery is the empowerment of the survivor.
 She must be the author and arbiter of her own recovery.
 Others may offer advice, support, assistance, affection, and care, but not cure.”